anatarajank/Credit_Card_Default_Prediction/README.md

 ## Results

-The Decision Tree Classifier model achieved an accuracy of [insert accuracy score] on the test dataset.
+The Decision Tree Classifier model achieved an accuracy of **93.76%** on the test dataset.

 ## Contributing